 Scroll down for more information

-Satya Research provides specialist, immersive visual research methods.
+Satya Research provides specialist, immersive, ethnographic research methods.
 We capture real moments to share human stories in rich and insightful ways.
-Not only do we ensure an innovative and sensitive approach to research, but the quality of production is always exceptional with story telling at its heart.
+Not only do we ensure an innovative and sensitive approach to visual research, but the quality of production is always exceptional with story telling at its heart.

 Satya research is managed by Satya director Sky Neal.
 With a first class degree in Anthropology, an MA in Visual Anthropology and twelve years experience Sky is a competent and sensitive ethnographic researcher specialising in video ethnography.
 She has carried out extensive health related research for organisations such as the NHS, the Primary Care Trust, Cancer Research, The National Autistic Society, Refuge, and has worked on global user experience and product development research including at Microsoft.

 Satya Research carries out ethnography work for leading research and design companies on marketing communications campaigns, strategic development, product development and insight.
 We support charities, NGO’s, education institutions and museums through visual research and consultancy.

 Satya Research can be trusted to provide some of the UK’s finest visual ethnographers- all trained visual anthropologists with exceptional filmmaking skills, and diverse and extensive experience in the field.

 Scroll down for some examples of our ethnography projects: